 It’s easy to see how the meaning we make of love becomes distorted, how “love” becomes a desperate transaction that buys approval but always feels as though it’s about to slip out of our grasp.
 We have learned that without the acceptance of some other human we are incomplete.

 “When we’re incomplete, we’re always searching for somebody to complete us.
 When, after a few years or a few months of a relationship, we find that we’re still unfulfilled, we blame our partners and take up with somebody more promising.
 This can go on and on – serial polygamy – until we admit that while a partner can add sweet dimension to our lives, we – each of us – are responsible for our own fulfillment.
-Nobody else can provide it for us, and to believe otherwise is to delude ourselves dangerously and to program for eventual failure every relationship we enter.” – Tom Robbins
+Nobody else can provide it for us, and to believe otherwise is to delude ourselves dangerously and to program for eventual failure, every relationship we enter.” – Tom Robbins

 While we believe that our wholeness is dependent on something or someone being added to our lives, we will always be disappointed in the humans around us – because no one is perfect enough to always say just the right thing.
-And we’ll always be disappointed in ourselves – because when we feel rejected, it must mean that we’re not good enough.
+And also, we’ll always be disappointed in ourselves too – because when we feel rejected, it must mean that we’re not good enough.

 When you finally come to the very deep realization that the only acceptance that you need is from YOU, then your wholeness becomes something that is established from within, and then love is no longer something that you need, but something that you share.